 Some of the high-altitude meds are taken preemptively, and some are reserved for treating acute symptoms.
 Whatever type you choose, consult with your doctor first.

 Altitude sickness occurs because your body isn’t receiving enough oxygen to function.
 This means the easiest way to treat it is to get the oxygen you need.
-Carry oxygen can with you, and inhale the gas through a mask when you feel the symptoms kicking in.
+Carry an oxygen can with you, and inhale the gas through a mask when you feel the symptoms kicking in.
 For high-elevation climbs like Mt Everest, most people would need to take a few deep breaths of oxygen every 30 minutes.